grantcarthew/ddd-template/README.md

 ---

-**Ready to build something thoughtfully?** Copy this template and start your DDD journey.
+**Ready to build something thoughtfully?** Clone this template and start your DDD journey.